 Combining Play with the latest Brain Science

 Welcome to New Morning School’s extended-day preschool program.
 By partnering with the staff at New Morning School you are giving your child a gift – a gift of an early foundation of learning and play which is grounded in the latest brain science and supported by the work of Swiss psychologist Jean Piaget.

-Your child's first school experience should be a joyful place, one with a myriad of new activities and experiences every day.
+Your child’s first school experience should be a joyful place, one with myriad new activities and experiences every day.
 It should be a place where your child learns to interact with other children and is able to explore his or her own curiosities.